WolvSec/Archived-WolveSec-Knowledge-Base/onboarding.md

 <h3 id="goals">Goals</h3>

-* Increase computer security at the University of Michigan and the whole state of Michigan by doing CTFs
+* Increase computer security skills at the University of Michigan and the whole state of Michigan by doing CTFs
 * Create a worldwide University of Michigan computer security community and network
 * Provide applied vulnerability research capabilities to Michigan businesses